pbkhrv/jason-tree/README.md

 # How is the data stored?

-As of right now, all of the data resides in one process memory space, but if this idea survives and mature implementations arise, they can choose to store data in whatever way makes most sense from reliability/scalability/availability/performance perspective: in databases, on disk, sharded on different servers etc.
+As of right now, all of the data resides in one process memory space, but if this idea survives and mature implementations arise, they can choose to store data in whatever way makes most sense from reliability/scalability/availability/performance perspective: in a database, on disk, sharded on different servers etc.

 The tree data structure is implemented in JavaScript, is separate from the HTTP server and can be used by itself, even in the browser.